blarson1105/sigma-wiki/Converter-Tool-Sigmac.md

 The keyword defaultindex defines one or multiple index patterns that are used if the above calculation doesn't results in at least one index name.

-## Placeholder Mappings

-Rules can contain placeholders in values that are replaced with values configured in the *placeholders* section of a configuration file.
-This section contains a map where the keys correspond to the placeholder names and values can be single values which are used as replacement for the placeholder or lists of values.
-Latter case causes that conditions are expanded with an OR condition per value.

 # Addition of Target Formats
 Addition of a target format is done by development of a backend class.
 A backend class gets a parse tree as input and must translate parse tree nodes into the target format.